ome/ngff/rfc/x/index.md

 coordination. **Editors** will also contact remaining implementers (S3) regarding the status of their implementations and update the endorsements table accordingly.
-Once sufficient (TODO: define / list time) endorsements are listed, the specification will be considered “adopted”.
+Once sufficient (TODO: define / list time) endorsements are listed, the specification will be considered "adopted".
 The adopted specification will be slotted into a release version by the **Editors** and the **Authors** are encouraged to be involved in that release.